GluuFederation/docs-de-prod/docs/source/reference/key-rotation.md

 ## Overview

-[key-rotation](https://github.com/GluuFederation/docker-key-rotation/tree/3.1.6) is a special container to rotate oxAuth keys.
+KeyRotation is a special container to rotate OpenID keys for oxAuth.

-## Version
+## Versions

-Currently there's no stable version for Gluu Server Docker Edition v3.1.6, however unstable version is available as `gluufederation/key-rotation:3.1.6_dev`.
+- Stable: N/A
+- Unstable: `gluufederation/key-rotation:4.0.0_dev`.

+Refer to [Changelog](https://github.com/GluuFederation/docker-key-rotation/blob/4.0.0/CHANGES.md) for details on new features, bug fixes, or older releases.

 ## Environment Variables